-We made the decision to have Nando permanently castrated at 15 months of age.
+We made the decision to have Nando permanently castrated at 15 months of age (he was chemically castrated at 10 months old).
 The main driving factor for this was he was getting into fights with male dogs at the park over toys – previously he had shown no aggressive behaviour at all.

 Now that we have a 3 month old baby, it was important to us that we did everything we could to prevent Nando having any issue with the baby and toys – so off he went for surgery.

 The surgery probably hurt my husband more than it hurt Nando.
 We dropped Nando off at the clinic first thing in the morning and were able to pick him up around mid afternoon.
 He had obviously had a bit of stress in the morning because we could smell that he had expressed his anal glands, and he was frantic to leave the veterinary clinic.
 He had to wear one of the big buckets on his head, but over the next 48 hours, he learned to negotiate eating, drinking, going through doorways, and sleeping with his bucket head.